Origin of Pineapples

 By the end of the 16th century, Portuguese and Spanish explorers introduced pineapples into many of their Asian, African and South Pacific colonies – countries in which pineapples are still grown today.

 Lutheran missionaries introduced the pineapple to Australia in the 1830’s and it now grows predominantly along the coast of Queensland.
-There are also small amounts grown in northern NSW and northern Western Australia.

 Learn how the pineapple is a symbol of hospitality